vertexcat/vertexcat.github.io/blog/_posts/2015-04-09-to-co-create.md

 * [100 days of card concepts](https://instagram.com/explore/tags/100daysofcardconcepts/) by [@roshamboco](https://instagram.com/roshamboco/), including gems like "I show my lovin' via my oven"
 * [100 days of cut paper](https://instagram.com/explore/tags/100daysofcutpaper/) by [@briannevp](https://instagram.com/briannevp/).
 My favorites so far are cut paper Link and cut paper Holly Golightly.
 * Beautiful city illustrations by [@nicemiceforyou](https://instagram.com/nicemiceforyou)
-* And there was one more that was 100 days of drawing faces on things.
-So much potential for hilarity, but I forgot to follow or bookmark!
+* ~~And there was one more that was 100 days of drawing faces on things.
+So much potential for hilarity, but I forgot to follow or bookmark!~~ Found it!
+[100 days of things with faces](https://instagram.com/explore/tags/100daysofthingswithfaces/) by [@hellopandreaa](https://instagram.com/hellopandreaa) is full of startled hot dogs and and distressed ice creams.

 I'm tackling 100 illustrations of 100 of my favorite things.
 So far, I have favorite drink, favorite coffee prep method, and favorite city I've visited:
 ![Some favorite things](/images/blog/100daysmft-1-3.png)